9.1.4 |

 that the belief concerns morality, not just the legal institution as

-it is.
-Yet, if there are norms with respect to people's
+However, if there are norms with respect to people's relations to things

 cultural and moral threads of thought, conceptual clarity